Northeastern Co-op Fellowship/Co-ops in Service to our Neighbors Program

 Co-ops In Service to our Neighbors Mission Statement:

-The Northeastern University Co-ops in Service to Our Neighbors draws upon the strength of Northeastern as a large urban university a center for the practice of cooperative education.
+The NU Co-ops in Service to Our Neighbors draws upon the strength of NU as a large urban university and a center for the practice of cooperative education.
 Co-ops in Service to Our Neighbors promotes civic responsibility and engagement through career choice.
-The students in Co-ops in Service to Our Neighbors work at 6 employers in the immediate Northeastern community (Fenway CDC, Innovation Studio, Madison Park CDC, Mission Hill Neighborhood Housing Services, The American City Coalition-TACC, and the Fenway Community Center).
+The students in Co-ops in Service to Our Neighbors work at six employers in the immediate NU community (Fenway CDC, Innovation Studio, Madison Park CDC, Mission Hill Neighborhood Housing Services, The American City Coalition, and the Fenway Community Center).

 The program has three key components:

-• Provide students with quality supervision and work environments, which maximize student, professional, civic and personal development.
+• Provide students with quality supervision and work environments, which maximize student, professional, civic, and personal development; and

 • Participation in 2-3 peer cohort reflection seminars over the course of the semester.